JackTrapper/NT-OS-2-Design-Workbook/01 - NT OS2 Kernel Specification.md

 __Parameters:__

-Interrupt - A pointer to a control object of type interrupt which is connected to the associated interrupt source.
+- *Interrupt* - A pointer to a control object of type interrupt which is connected to the associated interrupt source.
-ServiceContext - A pointer to an arbitrary data structure that was specified when the corresponding interrupt object was initialized.
+- *ServiceContext* - A pointer to an arbitrary data structure that was specified when the corresponding interrupt object was initialized.

 The interrupt object is initialized with the specified parameters.
-In order for the function specified by the ServiceRoutine parameter to actually get called when an interrupt is received from the interrupt source, the interrupt object must be connected to the specified IDT entry using the KeConnectInterrupt function.
+In order for the function specified by the *ServiceRoutine* parameter to actually get called when an interrupt is received from the interrupt source, the interrupt object must be connected to the specified IDT entry using the **KeConnectInterrupt** function.

-The spin lock specified by the SpinLock parameter is used to synchronize execution.
+The spin lock specified by the *SpinLock* parameter is used to synchronize execution.

-If SynchronizeIrql is not equal to InterruptIrql, then the system will raise its priority level to SynchronizeIrql level before acquiring the lock specified by SpinLock.
+If *SynchronizeIrql* is not equal to *InterruptIrql*, then the system will raise its priority level to *SynchronizeIrql* level before acquiring the lock specified by SpinLock.
 This allows support for devices with multiple interrupt sources, since all can be synchronized with a single spin lock at a single priority level.

-It is an error for SynchronizeIrql to be less than InterruptIrql, the system will refuse to connect such an interrupt object.
+It is an error for *SynchronizeIrql* to be less than *InterruptIrql*, the system will refuse to connect such an interrupt object.

 An interrupt object can only be connected to a single IDT entry on a single processor.
-The Vector parameter specifies the IDT entry and the ProcessorNumber parameter specifies which IDT is to be used.
+The Vector parameter specifies the IDT entry and the *ProcessorNumber* parameter specifies which IDT is to be used.
 If a particular service routine must be connected to the same IDT entry on multiple processors, then multiple interrupt objects must be used.
-More than one interrupt object, however, can be connected to the same IDT entry on the same processor, but all such interrupt objects must have been initialized with ShareVector set to TRUE.
+More than one interrupt object, however, can be connected to the same IDT entry on the same processor, but all such interrupt objects must have been initialized with *ShareVector* set to TRUE.
 When this happens, appropriate data structures are automatically set up to call each connected interrupt service routine one after the other.

-The mode of the interrupt specifies whether the interrupt is a LevelSensitive or Latched interrupt.
+The mode of the interrupt specifies whether the interrupt is a *LevelSensitive* or *Latched* interrupt.
 Level sensitive interrupts are continually requested as long as the interrupt signal stays asserted.
 Therefore, the interrupt service routine must remove the reason for the interrupt before returning control.
 Latched interrupts are requested only on the transition of the interrupt signal from deasserted to asserted.
-The function specified by the ServiceRoutine parameter must return a boolean value that signifies whether the interrupt was handled or not.
+The function specified by the *ServiceRoutine* parameter must return a boolean value that signifies whether the interrupt was handled or not.

-The ShareVector parameter declares whether the interrupt object may be connected to its interrupt vector at the same time as other interrupt objects.
-All interrupt objects sharing an interrupt vector must have ShareVector set to TRUE.
-The system may disallow sharing of an interrupt vector, even if all interrupt objects for which connections are attempted have ShareVector set to TRUE.
+The *ShareVector* parameter declares whether the interrupt object may be connected to its interrupt vector at the same time as other interrupt objects.
+All interrupt objects sharing an interrupt vector must have *ShareVector* set to TRUE.
+The system may disallow sharing of an interrupt vector, even if all interrupt objects for which connections are attempted have *ShareVector* set to TRUE.
 This could happen because the underlying hardware does not support sharing.

-The FloatingSave parameter specifies whether the ServiceRoutine function uses the floating point registers.
+The *FloatingSave* parameter specifies whether the *ServiceRoutine* function uses the floating point registers.
 If this parameter is TRUE, then the floating context is saved before calling the specified service routine.
 Otherwise, it is not saved and a fair amount of overhead is saved.

-> This parameter is being provided with the hope that a compiler option will be implemented that allows a module to be compiled such that it will not use the floating point registers.
-This option does not currently exist and this parameter should always be specified as TRUE.
+> *This parameter is being provided with the hope that a compiler option will be implemented that allows a module to be compiled such that it will not use the floating point registers.
+This option does not currently exist and this parameter should always be specified as TRUE.*

 Initializing an interrupt causes code to be generated that will synchronize execution with the appropriate interrupt object, call the specified interrupt service routine, and dismiss the interrupt.